 It is obvious is it not?
 More wine, less tax and voila... better health.

-I think the Iris
+I think the Irish have it right.

 According to folklore from the Emarald Isle:"The Irish believe that fairies are extremely fond of good wine.
 The proof of the assertion is that in the olden days royalty would leave a keg of wine out for them at night.
 Sure enough, it was always gone in the morning."